Alejogb1/job-board/blog-data/fmseloss-pytorch-module-example.md

 id: "fmseloss-pytorch-module-example"
 ---

-Okay so you’re wrestling with `f.mse_loss` in PyTorch right I've been there plenty of times believe me it’s a common sticking point even for folks who’ve been slinging tensors for a while Let’s unpack this thing and get you squared away with some real-world examples because just seeing the documentation sometimes just doesn’t cut it
+ so you’re wrestling with `f.mse_loss` in PyTorch right I've been there plenty of times believe me it’s a common sticking point even for folks who’ve been slinging tensors for a while Let’s unpack this thing and get you squared away with some real-world examples because just seeing the documentation sometimes just doesn’t cut it

 First off `f.mse_loss` is the Mean Squared Error loss function It’s part of PyTorch's `torch.nn.functional` module so you’ll often see it imported as `import torch.nn.functional as f` It’s a straightforward calculation the average of the squared differences between your predictions and the actual targets That’s the core concept

 Now why `f.mse_loss` instead of say `nn.MSELoss` That's a good question and it pops up all the time in forums It comes down to style and flexibility The `f.mse_loss` is a functional version you give it the inputs directly like you would in a math function it's stateless so to speak while `nn.MSELoss` is a module it’s an object that can be added to a model's architecture this often means you have more state management with it.
 If you’re building from the ground up or want a lot of fine-grained control `f.mse_loss` is often the go-to If you prefer an encapsulated object `nn.MSELoss` works great for most standard architectures.
 I’ve flipped back and forth between them depending on the situation.

-Okay let's dive into some code cause that's what really matters right?
+ let's dive into some code cause that's what really matters right?

 **Example 1 Simple Two Tensor Comparison**